 Tiffany D., Athens Deliveries & Kroger Stocking

 Tiffany is a client of Echoing Connections who became a Shagbark employee to deliver our products to our Athens grocery, restaurant, and school customers.
-You might see her at the Athens Kroger on Mondays and Thursday, when she’s stocking our shelves as part of that delivery.
+You might see her at the Athens Kroger on Mondays and Thursdays when she’s stocking our shelves as part of that delivery.
 She is also in charge of weekly clean up at the Mill.
 She loves horseback riding and is on the swim team at the Special Olympics.

 Sharon McCune, Athens Kroger Stock

 Sharon, an Athens County native, loves to hunt.
 She’s proficient with a compound bow, crossbow, rifle, and muzzleloader.
 She is both a mother and grandmother and enjoys spending time with her family.
 She makes sure that our products are stocked at the Athens Kroger store all weekend and keeps tabs on what we need to send the store on our weekly deliveries.
 She also works at Echoing Connections, the day program for people with disabilities, which operates in the front of the same building that houses Shagbark’s facility in Athens, Ohio.

 Many great people around the region put their passion for local food into sampling our products and telling the Shagbark story in a store near you.
 They will be back when the pandemic ends, ready to greet you and share tastes of our products.
 When you see one of them, be sure to hello and be served a delicious sample!
 Then, take a selfie with them to post on your and our social media pages!